mwerneburg/CivOne/docs/README.md

 Because of the resize, the old city screen no longer rendered properly, so I have replaced it outright with a two-tone screen with a "cassette futurism" look.
 The sort of thing you could play on the Nostromo.
 The reason being is that this clone leans heavily into the imaginative original design, which strongly featured a race to space colonization; I mean they kind of made that the point of the game!

+## Game rules

 Almost all rules are retained from the original.
  + Amusingly, Gandhi is still an irrational and implacable war-monger when you'd expect it least (held over from the repo as I found it).

-As for rule changes:
+Rule changes:
  + The "settler cheat" was not present in this open-source project and I left it that way.
  + In the repo as I found it, barracks never expire, so you don't have to rebuild.
-I kept it.
  + No more building roads and rail on water (which I can't believe I never tried in the original).
  + Rivers have the same 'move' as roads.
 This code was optionally present in the <2017 repo.
- + Caravans have the same 'move' as diplomats.
-The code for Civ 2 "Freight" units was present in the <2017 repo but not active.
  + Improved bonuses to river mouths and coastlines, to reflect the gains of trade and rebalance what happens to inland cities at scale.
  + Cities have roads (and rail) by default; no more losing 1/3 move when you steam out of town.
  + Other civilizations can start diplomatic discussions.
- + Upgradable military units (like Civ 2).
-Want not, waste not.
  + Autosave always on.
 I think the crash scenarios are fixed, but let's be reasonable.
  + AI with real strategy.
 Yes, that includes stacking units.
 Watch out!
- + If WLTKD can't grow a city, it spawns a free caravan.
  + A city's mass transit system now costs 50% more but gives 20% bonuses to food and shields produced (as a cornerstone of a modern city).
  + The South Pole Expedition wonder becomes possible after the creation of the Apollo mission.
 It has unexpected benefits and implications.
  + Five years after the creation of the SETI wonder, a signal is detected with a warning.
- + Settlers may auto-clean of pollution for all friendly cities.
- + The Civilization Score chart is a bit different and also does not cap annoyingly like the original.
+ + The Civilization Score chart does not cap annoyingly like the original.
  + I added the instant replay, but it came out a bit differently.
  + Roads and railways are much quicker to build.
  + Check box in options for Circuses (allows Colosseum)
  + Check box in options for Barricades (allows City Walls and SDI)
- + Add city improvement shipyard (allows transports, submarine, carrier, and battleship)
+ + Added city improvement shipyard (allows transports, submarine, carrier, and battleship)
  + Overlays such as hills, swamps, and irrigation now load from a text file so you can redraw these to your liking.
  + Some wonders that historically happened on or near the sea can now only happen in a sea town (Colossus, Lighthouse, Magellan's Voyage, Darwin's Voyage)
- + You need a Shipyard (new city improvement) to make any ship larger than the ironside
  + Has a production queue, like other 4x games
- + Modifies Copernicus's Observatory to have Civ-2 style unexpiring benefit.
- + Lowers the size a city can attain without an aqueduct from 9 to 7 (as in Civ 2).
+ + Irrigation requires a freshwater source (rivers, lakes, wetlands)

 We Love The King Day:
  + It only triggers only when the conditions are first met and not with each successive turn.
 (Though city scren shows a status of WLTK)
  + If a city starts WLTK but cannot grow, you get a free caravan instead.

+Terrain generation
+ + The terrain generation system in the <2017 repo was obviously different to the original.
+ + I have modified it further:
+  - drier than the original, meaning you can't expect to make unnaturally uniform city mosaics
+  - equatorial jungle band
+  - mid-lattitude arid bands
+  - temperate forest bands
+  - thick tundra/arctic bands
+  - long north-south mountain ranges
+  - stub rivers around the coasts
+  - a few longer rivers per continent (still a bit wonky)

+Civ II stuff
+ + AI civilizations have to build wonders, they don't just plop.
+ + Lowers the size a city can attain without an aqueduct from 11 to 7.
+ + Upgradable military units.
+Want not, waste not.
+ + The benefits of Copernicus's Observatory do not expire.
+ + Caravans have the same 'move' as diplomats.
+ + Settlers may auto-clean of pollution for all friendly cities.
+ + (The code for Civ II "Freight" units was present in the <2017 repo but remains inactive.)

 Platforms
- + Tested on Arm Macbook Air and Linux Mint of Intel
+ + Tested on Arm Macbook Air and Linux Mint on Intel
  + Not tested on anything else

 Technology
- + C#
+ + C#, SDL
  + dotnet 10
  + YAML save files (hat tip to ChrisWi)